yevbar/browserbased/browserless/README.md

 }
 ```

-And here's what the `PupppeteerScript` value should look like
+The `PupppeteerScript` value should look like the following with your changes being applied to the lines highlighted below in the `GET` function

 ```diff
 import { NextRequest, NextResponse } from "next/server";